Skip to main content

 • Home blood sugar monitoring with a glucometer

-• Stress management: meditation, deep breathing, and adequate sleep
+• Stress management: meditation, deep breathing exercises, and sufficient sleep

 Natural Aids Some People Use

-• Bitter gourd (karela) juice — contains compounds with insulin-like effects
+• Bitter gourd (karela) juice: contains compounds with insulin-like effects

-• Soaked fenugreek seeds — eaten in the morning
+• Soaked fenugreek seeds: eaten in the morning

-• Cinnamon — may improve insulin sensitivity
+• Cinnamon: may improve insulin sensitivity

-• Aloe vera juice — sometimes used to help maintain blood sugar
+• Aloe vera juice: sometimes used to help maintain blood sugar

-• Drink plenty of water — 8–10 glasses daily
+• Drink plenty of water: 8–10 glasses daily

-FAQs
+❓ Diabetes FAQs

-Is diabetes curable?
+Q: Is diabetes curable?

-Can diabetic patients eat fruit?
+Q: Can diabetic patients eat fruit?

 Yes.
 Choose low-glycemic fruits like apples, berries, and guava.
 Avoid very sugary fruits like mangoes and grapes in large amounts.

-Can exercise lower blood sugar?
+Q: Can exercise lower blood sugar?

-Is diabetes hereditary?
+Q: Is diabetes hereditary?

 Comments